NetFACS/NetFACS/README.md

 </tbody>
 </table>

+Combination sizes of facial expressions in the angry condition

 <img src="README_files/figure-markdown_strict/size.plot-1.png" style="display: block; margin: auto;" />

 What the table and plot show us is that angry faces are actually quite